 Details: 33 Station St, Braamfontein, University of the Witwatersrand, East Campus, Johannesburg | 011 717 1000

 Wits Art Museum

 Just a skip away from the Life Sciences Museum, the Wits Art Museum presents a wholly different set of archaeological treasures.
 This gallery space celebrates pan-African art and work produced in the diaspora.
 They frequently host international artists for exhibitions as well.
-The museum is free to enter on Tuesdays to Sundays from 10 AM – 4 PM.
+Free museum tours take place between Tuesday to Sunday from 10 AM – 4 PM.
 If you are new to the world of art, tag down a nearby arts student (they will most likely be sitting off quietly to the corner thinking about the meaning of life).
 Alternatively, pop into the WAM Cafè for a bite to eat.
 Their mini quiches are to die for!